boschglobal/luisy/CONTRIBUTING.rst

 Note: Only dependency conflicts are spotted via :code:`pip-compile` (which is called by :code:`make (update-)requirements`) - you need to test for errors resulting from upgraded dependencies yourself.
-To update the default virtual environment to the currently pinned libraries you can use again :code:`make sync-venv`.

 How to cite luisy?